-On Tuesday, May 12, the IRS published additional COVID-19 guidance for employer-sponsored healthcare benefits.
-Drafted to address unanticipated changes in medical and childcare costs due to the COVID-19 emergency, the two Notices relax mid-year election changes for health Flexible Spending Accounts (FSAs) and Dependent Care Assistance Programs (DCAPs).
+In May 2020, the Internal Revenue Service (IRS) published COVID-19 guidance for employer-sponsored healthcare benefits.
+Drafted to address unanticipated changes in medical and childcare costs due to the COVID-19 emergency, the two Notices – Notice 2020-29 and 2020-33 – relax mid-year election changes for health Flexible Spending Accounts (FSAs) and Dependent Care Assistance Programs (DCAPs).
 They also provide more flexibility in grace periods for both types of accounts and increase the maximum annual carryover amount for health FSAs.

-Since March, the federal government has released several modifications to healthcare benefits to assist American companies and workers handle the economic stress caused by COVID-19.
-Among the measures are the CARES Act passed in March, and COBRA and claims run out extensions announced in April.
+As the pandemic has raged on, the federal government has released several modifications to healthcare benefits to assist American companies and workers handle the economic stress caused by COVID-19.
+Among the measures are the CARES Act, and COBRA and claims run-out extensions .

 Cafeteria Plan, Health FSA and DCAP Elections

 COVID-19 Guidance for Mid-Year Elections

 Outlined in Notice 2020-29, employers can amend health FSA and Dependent Care FSA plans that begin in 2020 to allow for changes to annual elections or allow new elections.
 Employers are not required to immediately amend their plans and have the ability to limit how many changes are allowed.

 Employers may allow participants to do the following:

 - Make a new election, even if the employee had previously declined

 - Revoke an existing election and make a new election in a different health coverage offered by the employer (with written intent from the employee)